Environmental, Social, and Governance.

 2. Improved communication and engagement with stakeholders

-3. Enhanced risk management and business continuity planning
+3. Enhanced risk management and identification of opportunities

 4. Increased access to capital